By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 On a recent rummage through trying to decide what to grill that evening we unearthed all types; giant raw peeled, giant raw shell on, baby cocktail cooked, any you can think of.
 They’re one of my father’s favourites, so you can guarantee that if they happen to be on special offer as he walks past them in Waitrose, you can also pretty much guarantee they’ll find their way into the shopping trolly, and therefore our freezer.

-While most people think the highly aesthetic raw, skin on type are best for marinating and barbecuing, I think they’re best kept for things when they’re served in their sauce like my Hot King Prawns in Garlic Butter or Honey & Co.’s revelatory Prawns in Orange, Tomato & Cardamom.
+While most people think the highly aesthetic raw, skin on type are best for marinating and barbecuing, I think they’re best kept for things when they’re served in their sauce like my Hot King Prawns in Garlic Butter or Honey & Co.’s revelatory Prawns in Orange, Tomato & Cardamom from their original cookbook (ad).
 Instead for barbecuing I prefer to use raw skin off prawns, because there is no fiddly peeling to do at the table, you can see when they’re done so they’re harder to overcook, and I think you get a better hit from the flavours in your marinade and the smokiness from the barbecue when you’re not peeling it all off before you eat.
 I’ve never really seen the point in removing flavour.

-We’ve tried a few spiced versions recently but my favourite by far came the evening I decided to just throw a whole load of French garlic, the soft herbs we have growing in pots in the kitchen and by the back door at the moment (parsley, coriander and basil), some extra virgin olive oil, sea salt and freshly ground black pepper into a bowl and hope for the best.
+We’ve tried a few spiced versions recently but my favourite by far came the evening I decided to just throw a whole load of French garlic, a bit of lemon, the soft herbs we have growing in pots in the kitchen and by the back door at the moment (parsley, coriander and basil), some extra virgin olive oil, sea salt and freshly ground black pepper into a bowl and hope for the best.
 We love them on their own, or as part of a surf-n-turf with our barbecued steaks.